cdpazos27/bluethrough/README.md

 # bluethrough
-An android applicattion designed to extend the range of bluetooth device by using a switched network of smartphones.
+An android applicattion designed to extend the range of bluetooth device by using message relay between multiple bluetooth devices.

 				                            WIP
 This repository contains two projects: Bluethrough and BluethroughV2.
 Bluethrough was our first attempt to make a switched network for message